How to Become a Notary in Wyoming

 - Not more than ten dollars ($10.00) per acknowledgement, signature, oath or affirmation, certification, or note of protest if more than one person appears before a notarial officer to complete a notarial act on a single record.

-- A technology fee associated with utilizing an electronic notarization system or other form of communication technology if: (a) the notarial officer and the person requesting the notarial act agree upon the total fee in advance of the notarial act and (b) the notarial officer explains to the person requesting the notarial act that the technology fee is both separate from the notarial fee, if any, and neither specified nor mandated by law.
+- The notarial officer explains to the person requesting the notarial act that the technology fee is both separate from the notarial fee, if any, and neither specified nor mandated by law.

-Note: A notarial officer may charge a travel fee when traveling to perform a notarial act if:
+A Wyoming notary public may charge a travel fee when traveling to perform a notarial act, if:

 - The fee charged for travel is equal to or less than the standard mileage rates allowed by the United States Internal Revenue Service.